MTG/pymtg/docs_src/tips/tip6.rst

 	Output: Here, we have 42 songs

-While using '+' operator seems easy to use, it comes with a bunch of problems (e.g. manual type casting, difficulty in reading code).
+While the '+' operator seems easy to use, it comes with a bunch of problems (e.g. manual type casting, difficulty in reading code).
 Instead, you should consider using one of these recommended methods:

 - Old Style: (https://docs.python.org/3/library/stdtypes.html#old-string-formatting) This way of string formatting uses format specifiers to indicate what to substitute.
 - New Style: (https://docs.python.org/3/library/stdtypes.html#str.format) This method is used with calling the ".format()" function.